maidamai0/maidamai0.github.io/_posts/2019-11-14-qml_overview.md

  }
  ```

-Most of the time, you may want to create your own delegates and use predefined models and views.
+Qt has predefined views and models, you can create any UI to serve as a delegate.Most of the time, you may want to create your own delegates and use predefined models and views.

 ### Model